 Earlier this month, the Pakistani Taliban took responsibility for a powerful roadside bombing in North Waziristan that targeted a military vehicle, killing three soldiers and wounding four.
 Similar cross-border attacks in in July and September in Bajur killed two Pakistani soldiers.

 Pakistan’s border areas served as a base for the Pakistani Taliban and other militants until a few years ago, when the army claimed it cleared the region of insurgents, though occasional attacks have continued, raising fears the Pakistani Taliban are regrouping.

-The two sides also often accuse each other of turning a blind eye to militants operating along the porous frontier, which stretches about 2,400 kilometers (1,500 miles) across rugged mountainous terrain.
+Pakistan and Afghanistan often accuse each other of turning a blind eye to militants operating along the porous frontier, which stretches about 2,400 kilometers (1,500 miles) across rugged mountainous terrain.